Resident Artist Half Moon Putney: your questions answered

 I’ve come to understand that whether you are a visual artist or a performing artist, work is not complete until listeners hear it or viewers see it.
 But artists and performers work in different ways.
 Artists spend time alone in the studio creating their work, and can wait even longer to find out what the viewer thinks of it, whereas performer art only exists in front of an audience (even if online with comments or chat in these days of social distancing) which gives immediate feedback.
 The creative energy that comes from performing live – from the excitement of knowing that things can go wrong – fascinates me, as my creative process is to constantly change as I create, more akin to performers rehearsing their sound and ‘look’ before a gig.

 What makes a good gig?

 The music of course and whether a good vibe is created between the performers and the audience.
-Visually I’m interested in the ‘look’ of the band, the shapes they throw as they move to the beat and the way they interact with their instruments.
+Visually I’m interested in the ‘look’ of the band, what they wear, the shapes they throw as they move to the beat and the way they interact with their instruments.
 Stage lighting also helps to create atmosphere and contrast – important in helping recreate the illusion of 3D in 2D media like painting or drawing.